Devonian: Terrestrial biota

 By the Devonian Period, life was well underway in its colonization of the land.
 The moss forests and bacterial and algal mats of the Silurian were joined early in the period by primitive rooted plants that created the first stable soils and harbored arthropods like mites, scorpions, trigonotarbids and myriapods (although arthropods appeared on land much earlier than in the Early Devonian and the existence of fossils such as Protichnites suggest that amphibious arthropods may have appeared as early as the Cambrian).
+Also the earliest known terrestrial crustaceans, members of the Peracarida, originated in the Devonian.
 By far the largest land organism at the beginning of this period was the enigmatic Prototaxites, which was possibly the fruiting body of an enormous fungus, rolled liverwort mat, or another organism of uncertain affinities that stood more than 8 metres tall, and towered over the low, carpet-like vegetation during the early part of the Devonian.
 Also, the first possible fossils of insects appeared around 416 Ma, in the Early Devonian.
 Evidence for the earliest tetrapods takes the form of trace fossils in shallow lagoon environments within a marine carbonate platform/shelf during the Middle Devonian, although these traces have been questioned and an interpretation as fish feeding traces (Piscichnus) has been advanced.